bjuncek/bjuncek.github.io/_posts/2017-10-17-The-Sweetest-Kill.md

 <iframe src="https://open.spotify.com/embed/track/0ey9VL7lFerteaCVvahKYV" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

+Apparently,
-  Molasses can be fermented to produce rum and ethanol, the active ingredient in other alcoholic beverages and a key component in the manufacturing of munitions.
+  _Molasses can be fermented to produce rum and ethanol, the active ingredient in other alcoholic beverages and a key component in the manufacturing of munitions._

 I wonder if how many bottles of rum were produced and consume in order to solve this problem